lorismichel/HPLB/README.md

-# dWit: an R-library for algorithms around the notion of distributional witnesses
+# HPLB

-## Overview & Examples
+## Overview

-### Two sample total variation lower bound
+HPLB is a package intended to provided high-probability lower bounds (HPLB) for the total variance distance (TV) based on finite samples.
+In particular, it implements the abc and bc estimators described in [Michel et al. 2020](https://arxiv.org/abs/?).
+The main idea is to compute HPLBs for TV from uni-dimensional projections that would practically be obtained from standard learning algorithms.
+For more information  the user can refer to the original paper.
+Examples of use of the library are shown below.

-A simulation file canbe found in `tests/test_twoSampleTvLb.R`.
+A simulation file can be found in `tests/test_twoSampleTvLb.R`.

 ### Total Variation Lower Bound for time ordered mixtures